What are Koi Ponds?

 The water in the Koi Pond is circulated with an external pump, and the aeration system supplies the oxygen.
 Both units are external and can be placed anywhere outside and away from the pond.
 This makes for a clean and formal look to the Koi Pond as the filtration units can be placed far away from the pond and out of view.

 Koi Ponds are constructed for the sole purpose of raising and keeping koi.
 They are the ideal pond style for those that want the best and safest pond available for their beloved koi.

 The depths of the Koi Pond allow the koi to grow large and strong.
 The filtration system is external, so it can be easily increased in size as the koi grow in size or numbers.
 Koi truly are the "Swimming Jewels".
 The Koi Pond is the safest environment to keep these jewels.

 Where can I Install a Koi Pond?

 It is possible to add a koi pond to a vast variety of outdoor living spaces, but there are a few important factors to consider first.
 There needs to be enough room to install an adequately-sized koi pond, so some smaller backyards may prove to be too limiting.
-There is also the issue of visibility to consider.
+Also consider visibility.
 If you want to incorporate the koi pond into your larger outdoor designs, it should be easily visible and accessible.
 A space that is already level and not constantly shaded is ideal.

 Can Other Types of Fish Live in a Koi Pond?

 One of the best things about putting in a koi pond is that it becomes a suitable habitat for a large variety of aquatic creatures.
-It is possible for koi to live harmoniously with some other types of fish, but not every type of backyard fish.
+It is possible for koi to live harmoniously with some other types of fish such as goldfish, but not every type of backyard fish.
 Before introducing a new species, it is necessary to research how that species will interact with the koi and what kinds of demands it will put on the maintenance of the pond.

 How do I Start My First Koi Pond?